vgrabovets/multi_rake/README.rst

 ----------------------------
 Repository has configured linter, tests and coverage.

-Create new virtual environment in order to use it.
+Create new virtual environment inside `multi_rake` folder in order to use it.

 .. code-block:: bash

-    virtualenv env
+    python3 -m venv env
     source env/bin/activate

     make install-dev  # install dependencies